 The underlying object or purpose of the standard would not be defeated or thwarted if compliance was required.
-However, strict compliance with the development standard would result in a missed opportunity specific to this site to develop a high quality and functional development.
-The element of the roof that is subject of the height non-compliance is minor in the context of the site.
+However, strict compliance with the development standard would result in a missed opportunity specific to this site to develop a high-quality development that will present in a positive manner to Leighton Place.

-The development standard has been virtually abandoned or destroyed by the Council's own actions in granting consents departing from the standard and hence compliance with the standard is unnecessary and unreasonable;
+• The development standard has been virtually abandoned or destroyed by the Council's own actions in granting consents departing from the standard and hence compliance with the standard is unnecessary and unreasonable;

-Council has departed on the development standard in historic planning circumstances on the site.
-The existing building contains a number of building elements that currently exceed the maximum height standard.
+Council has departed on the development standard in historic planning circumstances on the site and on surrounding sites.